 EAC testified at the February 2017 F&G Commission hearing, requesting a re-submittal.
 Despite our testimony, the F&G Commission marked the application as received, primarily as a procedural matter.

 The application is now with the Department of Fish and Wildlife (CDFW) for their review on behalf of the F&G Commission.
 According the the regulations, "No state leases shall be issued unless the Commission determines that the lease is in the public interest in a public hearing conducted in a fair and transparent matter, with notice and comment..."
 CDFW will help the F&G Commission make this determination by preparing a report.
 As of July 2019, CDFW staff is working with San Andreas Shellfish company on their proposal.

 We are fully engaged in the public process surrounding this lease application and have been in contact with F&G Commission, the CDFW, the California Coastal Commission, the Greater Farallones National Marine Sanctuary, and other Tomales Bay advocates and stakeholders to ensure coastal resources are not harmed by the proposed lease.
 We will keep our members informed on the status of the application, next steps, and opportunities for public involvement in online action alerts.

 More Information regarding the proposed lease:

-EAC is in regular contact with the CDFW and other stakeholders on the formal rulemaking process, which is expected to begin this Fall or Winter.
-The next steps in this process include an additional stakeholder meeting (possibly October in Northern California), consideration at a F&G Commission meeting (likely November 2018), and the issuance of an Initial Statement of Reasons (ISOR) The ISOR will officially begin the formal rulemaking process.
+EAC is in regular contact with the CDFW and other stakeholders on the formal rulemaking process, which is expected to continue this Winter.
+The next steps in this process likely include an additional stakeholder call and update at the next Marine Resources Committee meeting in 2019.
+The issuance of an Initial Statement of Reasons (ISOR) is anticipated in 2019.
+The ISOR will officially begin the formal rulemaking process.

 aquaculture best management practices (BMPs) & CDP conditions